mgrand/crypto-shuffle/README.md

 ## Key Sharding

-A future release of crypto-shuffle will support a more sophisticated key mangement mechanism that can crequire combinations of private keys to  decrypt.
+A future release of crypto-shuffle will support a more sophisticated key mangement mechanism that can require combinations of private keys to decrypt.